jlvFlores/jlvFlores/README.md

 </details>

 ### Shoutouts
-Got to give credit to [Sagar Viradiya](https://github.com/sagar-viradiya) for the awesome visitor counter he created.
+Got to give credit to [Sagar Viradiya](https://github.com/sagar-viradiya) for the awesome visitor counter he created. <br>
 And [Mathías Wismann](https://github.com/mwismann) for letting me use his LinkedIn logo asset without his consent.